jmcnally17/pacman-old/README.md

-# Pacman
+# Pac-Man

-This is an attempt at making Pacman using React.
+This is an attempt at making Pac-Man using React.

 Click [here](https://pacman-clone.herokuapp.com/) to play!